George Helmy

 George Samir Helmy (born October 27, 1979) is an American politician who served as a United States senator from New Jersey from August to December 2024.
 A member of the Democratic Party, he was appointed by governor Phil Murphy after Senator Bob Menendez resigned.
 He served as Murphy's chief of staff from 2019 to 2023.
-Helmy is the first Coptic American U.S. senator.
+Helmy was the first Coptic American U.S. senator.
 As of 2025, Helmy serves on the Rutgers University Board of Governors.

 Early life and education

 Helmy was born in Jersey City, New Jersey, to two Egyptian-born immigrants, and grew up in Glen Ridge, New Jersey.
 He played on the basketball and football teams at Glen Ridge High School.
-He received a bachelor's degree in psychology from Rutgers University–Newark and a master's degree in finance and management from Harvard University's Extension School.
+He received a bachelor's degree in psychology from Rutgers University–Newark and a master's degree in finance and management from Harvard University.
 Helmy is Egyptian American.

 Career

 Helmy worked for UPS as a business operations manager from 2001 to 2013, and as staff assistant and constituent advocate for Senator Frank Lautenberg from 2012 to 2013.
 He then served as deputy and later state director for Senator Cory Booker before being hired as Governor Phil Murphy's chief of staff in January 2019.
 He resigned in October 2021 to join Murphy's reelection campaign before returning to the role 18 days later, after the election.
 Helmy left the governor's office at the end of September 2023 and was succeeded by NJDOT commissioner Diane Gutierrez-Scaccetti.
 After departing the governor's office, he served as executive vice president and chief external affairs and policy officer at RWJBarnabas Health and as a commissioner of the Port Authority of New York and New Jersey.

 On June 6, 2020, former Department of Health Assistant Commissioner Christopher Neuwirth sued the State of New Jersey, including Governor Murphy, Chief of Staff George Helmy, and New Jersey Attorney General Matthew Platkin for firing him over whistleblowing that State Police Superintendent Patrick J. Callahan tried pressuring him into testing Helmy's relatives for COVID-19 in April 2020.
 At that time, the state Department of Health was experiencing a shortage of COVID-19 tests, so Neuwirth declined the request and reported the incident as an ethics violation.

 Helmy was a registered Republican until 2011, when he became an independent voter.
 He briefly registered as a Democrat in 2018, to vote in the party's primary that year for U.S. representative in New Jersey's 11th congressional district, but left the party at the end of the year, and remained an independent until March 2024, when he re-joined the Democratic Party.